siued/belsimpel-hackathon-2024/README.md

 ```
 *Tip, add the `-d` flag to run the container in the background.*

 6. Go to http://localhost:8081/ and you should see PhpMyAdmin!
-You're now good to go. :finish:
+You're now good to go.

 ### Shutting down
 1. To shut everything down, just enter the following in your terminal.